 You can go long, right?

-And shortly afterward as the price hit higher, this over here is where potential selling pressure would lie:
+And shortly afterwards as the price goes higher, this over here is where potential selling pressure would lie:

 Which is going to push down the price lower, as sellers look to short the market.

 And this is bad for you as a trader who is long right now.

 You are against the trend, plus you don't have a power move into market structure, plus you have a swing high which is nearby.

 Which could turn the tide of your long open trade.